IntelPython/sdc/README.rst

 ----------------------------------

-We use `Anaconda <https://www.anaconda.com/download/>`_ distribution of Python for setting up SDC build environment.
+We use `Anaconda <https://www.anaconda.com/download/>`_ distribution of Python for setting up Intel SDC build environment.

 If you do not have conda, we recommend using Miniconda3::